rohithreddy/redmask/README.md

 It is a CLI proxyless administration tool to mask sensitive information in a data warehouse.
 Unlike commercial solutions, RedMask is proxyless.
 You only need to run RedMask when you define the rules and access control.
 After that, you can bring down RedMask.

-Currently, RedMask supports Postgres.
-Support for snowflake and Redshift will be added soon.
+Currently, RedMask supports Postgres, Redshift and Snowflake.
 It is an open source tool, released under Apache 2.0 license, and is free to use.

 This tool supports two type of data masking - static and dynamic masking: